Playback speed

 Roman emperors had the Bible canonized in the years 325-393 AD.
 But did they misuse and distort Jesus' message and use it as a tool in their attempt to conquer the whole known world?

-Wulfila's Gothic Bible consists of only 4 testaments
+Wulfila's Gothic Bible consists of only 4 gospels

 I have gone to Uppsala in Sweden to view Sweden's greatest book treasure, the so-called Silver Bible, or Codex Argenteus in Latin.
 It is a magnificent Bible made with silver and gold ink around 500-525 AD. in honor of the Ostrogothic emperor Theodoric, who had conquered all of Italy from the Romans.